Asbestos

 — National Cancer Institute (NCI)

-While asbestos-related lung cancer is very aggressive, it’s possible to live for 15 years or more with the right treatment.
-Jim was diagnosed with advanced asbestos lung cancer in 2005 but is still alive today after receiving surgery, chemotherapy, and radiation.
+While lung cancer is very aggressive, it’s possible to live for 15 years or more with the right treatment.
+Jim was diagnosed with advanced asbestos lung cancer in 2005 but is still alive today after undergoing surgery, chemotherapy, and radiation.

 Mesothelioma

 About 3,000 people develop mesothelioma each year.
-There’s currently no cure for the cancer, but treatments can help those diagnosed live longer.
-Some mesothelioma patients have lived for 15 years or more thanks to the medical care they received from top doctors.
+There’s currently no cure, but treatments can help those diagnosed live longer.
+Some mesothelioma patients have lived for 20 years or more thanks to the medical care from top doctors.

 If you or a loved one was exposed to asbestos, you could develop lung cancer 10-50 years later.
 Healthy lung tissue can suffer long-term irritation due to asbestos fibers, eventually leading to cancer.